-In my experience a spiral notebook or other types of bound notebooks do NOT allow for good organization of materials (but you can use any notebook for your own personal lecture notes that I will not inspect.
+In my experience a spiral notebook or other types of bound notebooks do NOT allow for good organization of materials (but you can use any notebook for your own personal lecture notes; I will not be grading that notebook.

-E) Practice and Lecture Review (PLR) Notebook)
+E) Practice and Lecture Review (PLR) Notebook

-Each student will have a separate Practice and Lecture Review Notebook.
-This notebook is for your Practice assignments and your daily Lecture Review assignments The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
+Each student will have a separate Practice and Lecture class Review Notebook.
+This notebook is for your Practice assignments and your daily Lecture class Review assignments The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
 This notebook is separate from any lecture notes that you may take for your own personal / private use.
-(I do recommend that you take notes during lecture in your own personal / private notebook)
+(I do recommend that you take notes during lecture in your own personal / private notebook).
+Bring your PLR notebook to class everyday; it might be collected at any time for grading.
+If it is collected and you do not turn it in ontime, then you can turn it in the next class day; the penalty is that work for the previous five class days will be considered late.